 To provide for the student body necessary phases of health promotion not included in the field of physical education, the University Health Service has been established.
 Complete physical records and a follow-up system are maintained.
-The medical examinations conducted by the Health Service and the posture and physical efficiency tests conducted by the Department of Physical Education are combined.
+The medical examinations by the Health Service and the posture and physical efficiency tests by the Department of Physical Education are combined.
 The University Physician is in his office in Curtis Cottage one hour each day.
 A registered nurse is on duty daily.
 EMPLOYMENT FOR STUDENTS

 The Office of the Dean of Students serves as a clearing center for employment opportunities which come to the University.
-Students who need some employment in order to earn money to meet their expenses should make application at this office and they will be informed of available openings.
-Students who must earn a large portion or all of their expenses may carry lighter schedules.
+Students who need some employment to meet expenses should make application at this office.